-Your TIE may not incur any liabilities after January 31, 2014.
+You may not incur any TIE expenditures after January 31, 2018 (for the 2017 election cycle).
 Any expenses incurred after this date are presumed to apply to the candidate's next election and shall be subject to the requirements governing that election cycle.

 Once your TIE has paid all of its liabilities, it must be closed and all remaining funds must be returned to one or more of the TIE's contributors - or, if that is impracticable, paid to the New York City Election Campaign Finance Fund.
+All TIEs must be closed no later than April 30, 2018 (for the 2017 election cycle) or 60 days after inauguration in the case of a special election.